Introduction

 Flowy aprons made of cotton and ethnic patterns (dirndl trend 2025) - Sustainability:

-Brands like "EcoTracht" are focusing on recycled dirndls, velvet and grey dirndls as an eco-trend.
+Brands like "EcoTracht" rely on recycled dirndl velvet and gray dirndl as an eco-trend.

 V. Appendix: Treasures of the Deutsches Museum Munich